SAM2020

 Final assessment/Exam

-The course's final exam consists of an individual written assignment (2000-2500 words, worth 40%) combined with a 4-hour written school exam (worth 60%).
+The course's final exam consists of a portfolio assessment (Consisting of an automated selection of the five best seminar assignments turned in, worth 40%) and a 4-hour written school exam (worth 60%).
 A single overall grade (A-F) is given for the course.
 Both examinations must be passed in order to pass the course.

 To receive a final assessment, the student must meet the study requirements by the specified deadlines.